After admissions selection, results are posted in your account here at Universityadmissions.se in the 'Application' section.

 Official copy of your Notification

-Your notification is available online as a printable PDF file, so no hard copy is sent by regular mail.
+Your notification is available online as a printable PDF file, so no hard copy is sent by regular mail or email.
 The print-out serves as the official document and should be used when you need to present an official copy of your selection results.

 No reply required for First round